A Day Trip from Dublin: The Bray to Greystones Walk

 As you get closer to Greystones and the walk finishes, the views become a bit less impressive than they were at the start of the walk.
 But as you come into the harbor you’ll notice a small beach and a few restaurants.

-The view into Greystones from Bray
+The view coming into Greystones from the Bray cliff walk in Ireland.

 Where to Eat in Greystones